vkinnune/roger-skyline-1/README.md

 Run the following:

-`basestrap /mnt base runit elogind-runit linux vim`
+`basestrap /mnt base runit elogind-runit linux vim` <-- Install the base system and kernel

+`fstabgen -U /mnt >> /mnt/etc/fstab` <-- For defining how disk partitions are mounted

+#### Configure The System

+Now we have to chroot to get inside the system.

+Run `artix-chroot /mnt`